 When it comes to using social media to market your business, choosing the correct platform can make or break your marketing efforts.
 LinkedIn is one of the premier social media platforms and it boasts a very professional atmosphere.
 While Facebook and Twitter are geared toward the more casual user, LinkedIn was specifically built for professionals in business.

 LinkedIn allows users to build a network of contacts through direct introductions or posting helpful information on their own feeds and in groups.
 While relationship marketing requires effort on your part, you can also encourage others to network with you by putting forth a professional image.
 As the old saying goes, “You only have one time to make a good first impression,” and that one time often lasts only a few seconds while prospects look at your LinkedIn profile.

-Let’s discuss ways to make that right first
+Let’s discuss ways to make that right first impression:

 2. Ask for introductions.
 Instead of just spamming dozens of people a day in hopes of making a connection, ask others in your network to introduce you to decision-makers you want to meet who you’ve identified as prospects.
 Your choice of introductions shouldn’t be random; instead, think of companies who can use your services and then check your network for connections to those companies.

 3. Be a helpful resource in groups.
 LinkedIn groups are extremely helpful in connecting people with like interests but LinkedIn also protects its users from spammers.
 If you write an article but try to share it with multiple groups at the same time, you may be labeled a spammer inadvertently.
 Mix up your group interactions and become known as a helpful resource.
 Ask questions; answer questions; direct others to resources you have discovered.